-EasyJet expects resilient demand to withstand security fears
+easyJet expects resilient demand to withstand security fears

 Analysts expect the airline to make a pretax profit of 746 million pounds ($1.1 billion) next year, building on the 18 percent rise in pretax profit in 2015 to 686 million pounds.

-The airline also said it would order 36 new planes as part of a decision to exercise rights to 30 A320 NEOs under a 2013 deal with Airbus, plus an order for six more current generation A320s.
+The airline also said it would order 36 new planes as part of a decision to exercise rights to 30 A320 NEOs under a 2013 deal with Airbus (AIR.PA), plus an order for six more current generation A320s.

 (Editing by David Clarke)